Updated: Aug. 15, 2020

-As the spread of coronavirus is on everyone’s minds, we at Spotlight continue our mission: “to provide youth and their families a SAFE, welcoming environment where the individual is supported, teamwork is embraced, and creativity is encouraged through high quality performing arts and educational programs that enrich and strengthen our community.”
+While the spread of coronavirus is on everyone’s minds, we at Spotlight continue our mission: “to provide youth and their families a SAFE, welcoming environment where the individual is supported, teamwork is embraced, and creativity is encouraged through high quality performing arts and educational programs that enrich and strengthen our community.”

-As it says in our mission, the safety and health of our kids has always, and will always, come first.
+Like it says in our mission, the safety and health of our kids has always, and will always, come first.
 We must adjust our schedule accordingly as current events evolve.

 As Artistic Director Kenny Grossman says: “It’s not curtain call.
 It’s just an intermission!”

 Spotlight’s programming includes the following adjustments: